-Full buffet breakfast daily; 2 special lunches with wine in Donovaly and Telc; 5 three-course dinners with wine, including a welcome dinner and a special farewell dinner in Berlin
+Full buffet breakfast daily; 1 special lunch with wine in Telc; 5 three-course dinners with wine, including a welcome dinner and a special farewell dinner in Berlin

 Welcome to Berlin!
 At 6 pm, meet your Tour Director and traveling companions for a welcome dinner at your hotel.

 Sightseeing with a Local Guide in the once-divided metropolis includes the Ku’damm, the restored Reichstag, a picture stop at monumental Brandenburg Gate and the Holocaust Memorial, Charlottenburg Palace, and the 210-foot Victory Column in the vast Tiergarten park.
-Visit the KAISER WILHELM MEMORIAL CHURCH (on Sunday, inside guided visit not possible), drive along Unter den Linden boulevard, and pass the German State Opera House and Checkpoint Charlie.
+Visit the KAISER WILHELM MEMORIAL CHURCH, drive along Unter den Linden boulevard, and pass the German State Opera House and Checkpoint Charlie.
 To enhance your stay, why not join an optional excursion to historic Potsdam?

 Cross the Polish border, enjoy vistas of rural life in the fertile central plains, and take a break in historic Poznan on your way to Warsaw.